Variational Neural-Network Ansatz for Continuum Quantum Field Theory: Neural-Network Quantum Field States (NQFS)

 Let us lay out our construction of a NQFS.
 Using the Fock space representation of a quantum field state (Eq.~\eqref{eq:QFT_State_FockSpace}), we choose to parameterize each $n$-particle wave function as a product of two Deep Sets -- one that accounts for particle positions $\{x_i\}_{i=1}^n$, and the other for particle separations $\{x_i - x_j\}_{i<j}$:

 As we noted in the main text, the factor of $\tfrac{1}{L^{n/2}}$ is included for dimensional consistency, and the constituent functions of $f_1$ and $f_2$ ($\rho_1, \phi_1$ and $\rho_2, \phi_2$, respectively) are parameterized as feedforward neural networks.
 We note that a phase could be incorporated via a multiplicative factor $e^{i f_3( \{x_i\} )}$ where $f_3$ is an additional Deep Sets, but this term can be set to 1 for the applications of the main text.
-Implicit in this ansatz is the assumption that the $n$-particle wave functions comprising the ground state share a similar structure that is learned by the NQFS.
+We also note that the computational complexity of this ansatz scales polynomially as $O(n^2)$ because we consider all pairs of $n$ particles, and hence there is no exponential barrier in going to a larger particle number.

 In the main text, we employed feature embeddings before feeding inputs into the neural networks.
 In a closed system with hard walls at $x=0$ and $x=L$, we normalize inputs by using the embedding $x_i \mapsto (\frac{x_i}{L}, \ 1-\frac{x_i}{L})$ which measures the distance to both edges of the system, and $(x_i-x_j) \mapsto \big(\frac{x_i-x_j}{L}\big)^2$, which is even to maintain permutation invariance.
 In a periodic system, we use $x_i \mapsto \big(\sin(\frac{2\pi }{L} x_i ) ,\ \cos(\frac{2\pi }{L} x_i)\big)$, and $(x_i-x_j) \mapsto \cos(\frac{2\pi }{L}(x_i-x_j))$.
 An alternative embedding for a periodic systems, as pursued in Ref.~\cite{Pescia_2022}, is the set of the first $K$ Fourier modes: $x_i \mapsto \big(\sin(\frac{2\pi k}{L} x_i ) ,\ \cos(\frac{2\pi k}{L} x_i)\big)_{k=1}^K$, and analogously for $x_i-x_j$.